0x42697262/obsidian_files/README.md

-This is use for storing notes (? highly questionable) about just anything I do online and irl.
+This is use for storing notes about just anything I do online and irl.

 # Setup